Why you need one web page for each event or product

 This makes SAP’s so difficult to index for search engines that they are typically not used when search visibility is required.
 Workarounds are both labour-intensive (such as creating an actual HTML version of the site), unreliable (if the content between the mirror HTML site and SAP appears too different for a search engine it might be penalized instead of listed), and fraught with maintenance challenges (such as maintaining current content on multiple versions of a website.)

 There are a number of other challenges by loading an entire website as a single page, from tracking web history to analytics.

-When a web site has several urls (uniform resource locator; akin to a web address for all the elements on a web apge) with the same content search engines can get confused.
+When a website has several URLs (uniform resource locator; akin to a web address for all the elements on a web page) with the same content, search engines can get confused.
 Google determines which page it considers authoritative.
 To help them recognize the authoritative source reliably, you can identify the master page using the canonical tag, thus identifying it without ambiguity.